Keetje Kuipers’ poems are daring, formally beautiful, and driven by rich imagery and startling ideas.

 Keetje has been a Wallace Stegner Fellow at Stanford University, the Katharine Bakeless Nason Fellow in Poetry at Bread Loaf, the Emerging Writer Lecturer at Gettysburg College, and the recipient of fellowships from the Lucas Artist Residency at Montalvo Arts Center, the Jentel Artist Residency Foundation, the Brush Creek Foundation for the Arts, and PEN Northwest’s Margery Davis Boyden Wilderness Writing Residency, among others.

-Keetje has taught at universities across the country, most recently as Associate Professor at Auburn University where she was Editor of Southern Humanities Review.
+Keetje has taught at universities across the country, including as an Associate Professor at Auburn University where she was Editor of Southern Humanities Review.
 While there she founded the Auburn Witness Poetry Prize in honor of Jake Adam York and directed the reading series at the Jule Collins Smith Museum of Fine Art.

-Keetje lives with her wife and daughter on an island in the Salish Sea.
+Keetje lives with her wife and children on an island in the Salish Sea.
+For the 2020-2021 academic year, she will be Visiting Professor of Creative Writing at the University of Montana.
 She is currently at work on a novel set in Wyoming, as well as a memoir about the seven months she spent living alone and off the grid, two hours down a dirt road from the nearest human being.